 The path to the folder where the project directory report should be saved when exported from the report viewer.

-Advanced Settings (Revit addin only)
+Shared Parameters (Revit addin only)

 Add standard transmittal parameters to your project